Food Waste Reduction

 Try the “Eat First” Challenge

-- Separate your new grocery items from existing food; Baskets or containers are a great way of doing this.
+- Separate your new grocery items from existing food with baskets or containers

-- It’s all about visual strategy; put the oldest to the front and the newest at the back (grocery stores have been doing this forever)
+- Organize the fridge with oldest food in the front and newest in the back (grocery stores do this!)

-- Encourage everyone in your household to use up the older items before reaching for the new, the fruit bowl, the fridge, however you roll.
+- Encourage your household to use up older items before reaching for the new

 Busting the “Best Before Date” Dilemma

-The “best before” date does not guarantee product safety, but it does give you information about the freshness and potential shelf-life of the unopened food you are buying.
+The “best before” date does not guarantee product safety, but gives information about the freshness and potential shelf-life of the unopened food you are buying.
 This must appear on pre-packaged foods that will keep fresh for 90 days or less.
 Retail-packaged foods may be labelled with either a “best before” date and storage instructions, or the date packaged, along with a “best before” date and storage instructions.

 It’s always party season!